cospi/shader-testbed/README.md

 ## Instructions

 - Open the application.
-- Modify the shaders in `res/shaders` or the textures in `res/textures`.
+- Modify the shaders in `res/shaders` or the images in `res/images`.
-- Hit F5 to reload the shaders and textures.
+- Hit F5 to reload shaders and textures.

 ## Current Limitations